vighneshiyer/publications/README.md

 # My Publications

-- Slides and posters to start with
-- Papers coming soon
+- `figs`: all figures used in my slides, posters, and papers.
+- `posters`: academic posters rendered using only HTML/CSS.
+See the [posters README](./posters/README.md) for details.
+- `papers`: workshop and conference papers written in LaTeX.
+See the [papers README](./papers/README.md) for details.